 It was a pleasure to discover and work with Imagine You Can NCS during 2017.
 I was impressed with every single aspect of this brilliant project and delighted for SABIC to be a part of it.
 The opportunities and experience created for the young people by the Imagine You Can team is simply priceless.
 I was impressed with the young people I met and with their considerable efforts undertaking the Social Action Programmes.
-Imagine You Can deliver a top class NCS experience, one which I will look forward to being part of in 2018 and beyond.
+Imagine You Can deliver a top class NCS experience, and SABIC will be sponsoring their Social Action projects from 2018 and beyond.

 It’s been an absolute pleasure to work with Imagine You Can NCS in 2017 and I’ve been inspired by the calibre and optimism of all the young people I’ve met through it.
 I look forward to working with you on your NCS projects in the summer and autumn of 2018 But most importantly, thank you for everything you do.

 I write on behalf of Imagine You Can NCS.
 I believe that the NCS scheme provides a valuable service and engages well with the whole community in East Cleveland and beyond.
 The project is very positive for the area and the young adults its supports, and I support the work they do whole heartedly.
 If you would like to discuss this project further do not hesitate to contact me.
 With all best wishes.